flovo89/embDB/README.md

 **Item x**: One item, containing timestamp & value

-**Each row has its own itemscount and overflows automatically if mor than itemscount items are added.**
+**Each row has its own itemscount and overflows automatically if more than itemscount items are added.**

+## Timestamps
+Each entry in the database has its timestamp which has millisecond resolution since epoch and is packed in an signed long

 ## Limitations
 The entire database is stored using a protobuf serialization.
 When the embDB service is running, the entire database is kept in RAM.
-When the service is stopped, the latest version from RAM is serialized and stored to the persistent location.
+When the service is stopped, the latest db version from RAM is serialized and stored to the persistent location.
 Therefore a proper stop of the service is necessary.
 Proper in this case means by SIGTERM or SIGINT.

 # Interface